felixarntz/web.dev/src/site/content/en/wordpress/feature-richness-in-context/index.md

   - capabilities
 ---

-In our previous [post](http://web.dev/success-on-the-web-in-context/) we discussed the correlation between building user-first sites, and our ability to attain sustainable success as content creators and publishers.
+In a previous [post](http://web.dev/success-on-the-web-in-context/) we discussed the correlation between building user-first sites, and our ability to attain sustainable success as content creators and publishers.
 User-first sites are sites that have the following qualities:

 <div class="w-table-wrapper">
   <table>